 Despite the challenging market and economic conditions, the Group is committed to contributing to socio-economic development, community well-being and sustainability.
 For the Group's longterm development, community participation is important.
 As a responsible corporate citizen, the Group is constantly aware of the needs and is committed to promoting development activities of the community at which the Group operates.
 The Group also encourages staff to spend time and efforts in various community projects and make contributions to the community.
-During the Reporting Year, the Group has made a total of HK\$2,571,000 (FY2020: HK\$2,317,000) donations to the charitable organizations and activities, and organized some volunteer activities, such as site work at Hong Kong Dog Rescue and online gathering with elderly.
+During the Reporting Year, the Group has made a total of HK\$3,629,000 (FY2021: HK\$2,571,000) donations to the charitable organizations and activities, and organized some volunteer activities, such as site work at dog shelter, beach cleanup and online gathering with elderly.